aminpaks/redux-typed-actions/README.md

      *  It notifies the system with status of a process covering from start to end.
      *  You can get Start/Success/Failure from this action generator
      *  There are 3 types that belong respectively to Start/Success/Failure
-     *  Note: You the default type for payload of success and failure is
+     *  Note: The default type for payload of success and failure is
-     *  string so you can skip them as `defineScenarioAction('Action')` */ export const FeatureXLoadAction = defineScenarioAction<undefined, ItemX[], string>('[Feature X] Load');
+     *  string so you can skip them like `defineScenarioAction('MyActionName')` */ export const FeatureXLoadAction = defineScenarioAction<undefined, ItemX[], string>('[Feature X] Load');